rokobo/From-Nand-gates-to-Tetris-implementation/README.md

 ## 3 - Memory chips

-In this part, the following memory chips were implemented from the abstraction of the primitive Data Flip-Flop (DFF) gate:
+In this part, from the abstraction of the Data Flip-Flop gate (DFF), the memory chips of the Hack computer were created:

 + `Bit.hdl` - 1-bit Register.
 + `Register.hdl` - 16-bit Register.